Subscribe to updates

 Food and Farming Sector Priorities Greater Lincolnshire

 A report was scheduled to be presented by Vanessa Strange, Head of Infrastructure Investment, providing an update on Food and Farming Sector Priorities for Greater Lincolnshire.
-The report highlighted the strategic importance of the sector to the county's economy and UK food security.
-It outlined the County Council's leadership and delivery through two partnerships: the UK Food Valley (UKFV) and the Greater Lincolnshire Forum for Agriculture & Horticulture (GLFFAH).
-The report proposed that Greater Lincolnshire act as a national testbed for implementing key recommendations from the Batters Review, focusing on planning, water, skills, innovation, and supply-chain fairness.
-The committee was invited to endorse this proposal and agree to a joint letter to the Secretary of State for Environment, Food & Rural Affairs.
+The report emphasised the strategic importance of the sector to the county's economy and UK food security.
+It highlighted the work of two key partnerships: the UK Food Valley (UKFV), aimed at positioning Greater Lincolnshire as a global food cluster, and the Greater Lincolnshire Forum for Agriculture & Horticulture (GLFFAH), a farmer-led forum addressing issues such as soil, water, planning, and skills.
+The report proposed that Lincolnshire act as a national testbed for implementing recommendations from the Batters Review, focusing on planning, water management, skills and technology adoption, and innovation.
+The committee was invited to consider endorsing this proposal and supporting continued council action on UKFV and GLFFAH.

 Manufacturing Sector Support and Next Steps

-Linsay Hill Pritchard, Strategic Programme Manager, and Jeannine Thornley, Senior Project Officer (Enterprise), were scheduled to present a report on support for Lincolnshire's manufacturing sector and future steps.
-The report emphasised the sector's significance to Lincolnshire's economy, detailing its contribution to employment and Gross Value Added (GVA).
-It outlined the role of the Greater Lincolnshire Manufacturing Board and highlighted challenges and opportunities related to skills, innovation, energy costs, supply chain resilience, and finance.
-The report also detailed business support programmes delivered through Business Lincolnshire and the Made Smarter East Midlands Programme.
-The committee was invited to support the continued administration of the Manufacturing Board and to task officers with better promoting the sector's profile.
+Linsay Hill Pritchard, Strategic Programme Manager, and Jeannine Thornley, Senior Project Officer (Enterprise), were scheduled to present a report on support for Lincolnshire's manufacturing sector.
+The report detailed the sector's significance to the local economy, noting it is the second largest employer with a substantial contribution to Gross Value Added (GVA).
+It outlined the role of the Greater Lincolnshire Manufacturing Board in steering strategy and supporting the sector's growth, innovation, and competitiveness.
+The report also identified key challenges and opportunities, including skills shortages, the need for innovation and technology adoption, rising energy costs, supply chain resilience, and access to finance.
+The committee was invited to consider supporting the continued administration of the Manufacturing Board, promoting the sector's profile, noting progress on the Advanced Manufacturing Sector capital scheme, and supporting the council's leadership in the Made Smarter programme.

 Increasing Participation in Work Experience, Internships and Apprenticeships

 Lee Douglas, Careers Hub Lead – Strategic, was scheduled to present an update on increasing participation in work experience, internships, and apprenticeships.
-The report indicated that awareness was not the primary barrier, but rather system fragmentation, employer capacity constraints, wage competitiveness, and a lack of strategic oversight.
-The report discussed structural constraints on apprenticeship growth, including wage competitiveness and SME capacity, and noted the potential impact of recent national reforms to apprenticeship assessment.
-It also highlighted pressures on work experience provision due to system fragmentation and uncoordinated employer engagement.
-The report explored the potential of a structured, employer-led sector internship model, drawing on lessons from the Made Smarter digital internship delivery.
-The committee was invited to comment on the accuracy of the report, the proposed delivery model, and how the authority and partners can best support employers.
+The report indicated that awareness is not the primary barrier to take-up, but rather system fragmentation, employer capacity constraints, wage competitiveness, and a lack of strategic oversight.
+The report discussed structural constraints affecting apprenticeship growth, including wage competitiveness and the supervisory burden on Small and Medium Enterprises (SMEs).
+It also highlighted the impact of recent national reforms to apprenticeship assessment.
+For work experience, the report noted the pressure on employers from multiple programmes and the need for better coordination.
+A structured, employer-led sector internship model, similar to the Made Smarter digital internship delivery, was proposed as a scalable solution.
+The report also addressed Supported Internships for young people with Educational Health and Care Plans (EHCPs), noting uneven provision and the need for improved system alignment.
+The committee was asked to provide comments on the accuracy of the report, the proposed delivery model, how the authority can support employers, and options for extending the sector internship model.

 Growth Scrutiny Committee Work Programme